jeffmanhart/phase-2-react-app/README.md

 This project was built using the create react app templates.
-This will allow users to input their location and help them find the weather information for that area.
-They can then save and manage their locations which will be saved in a db.json.
+This will allow users to find an idea for an activity to do when they are feeling bored.
+Leveraging the Boredapi.com I am fetching random ideas or allowing users to search for more specific ideas.
+The Api will return and activity, the potential price, number of ideal participants, any links if available, and a category for the activity.

 # Getting Started